ilevd/hicosql/README.md

 #-- We can replace some of these parameters in next queries.
 #-- Here we use query1 and query2 as functions calls with supplied parameters.
-#-- The sign '!' on the end of query name means that we pass parameters in form:
+#-- The sign '!' on the end of the query name means that we pass parameters in form:
 #-- :key1 value1 :key2 value2 ... etc.
 #-- We don't pass :project value because we suppose to use it from Clojure code.
 query3: |